udf/udf.github.io/content/blog/exfat-data-recovery/index.md

 The first instance is ~91.8 GiB from the start, which is far off the estimated value, while the second one is at ~166.7 GiB, as predicted.
 Further investigation shows that the first instance matches my Gravity Rush save directory exactly.

-The block containing the second instance it at address `0x29B2C60000`, so if I assume that it's block `5463310`, then the offset would be:
+The block containing the second instance is at address `0x29B2C60000`, so if I assume that it's block `5463310`, then the offset would be:
 ```python
 offset = address - block_no * block_size